GR Supra (2019-)

-But now we are more aware of pollutants like NOx (oxides of nitrogen), PM (particulate matter) and CO (carbon monoxide) and how poor air quality contributes to tens of thousands of premature deaths here in the UK.
+But now we're more aware of pollutants like NOx (oxides of nitrogen), PM (particulate matter) and CO (carbon monoxide) and how poor air quality contributes to tens of thousands of premature deaths in the UK.

-The good news is that in our rigorous lab tests, we've found that, on average, the cars that meet the latest emission regulations (Euro 6d-temp and Euro 6d, explained in more detail below), are producing a fraction of NOx and CO than the cars they replaced.
+The good news is that our tests have found that, on average, the cars that meet the latest emission regulations (Euro 6d-temp and Euro 6d, explained in more detail below), are producing a fraction of the NOx and CO of the cars they replaced.

 But to make things more complicated, our tests show that CO2 emissions from these very same cars are actually going up, not down.

-In a nutshell, we may have saved our lungs at the expense of our planet's health.
-It also makes buying a low emission car a lot more complicated.
+In a nutshell, we may have saved humanity's lungs at the expense of our planet's health.
+It also makes buying a low-emission car a lot more complicated.

 CO2 figures are given in g/km, while NOx and CO emissions are rated from 'very low (trace)' to 'extremely high'.
-Scroll below the tool to find out more about what we consider to be ‘high’ and the consequences for that car in our tests.
+Scroll down to below the tool to find out more about what we consider to be ‘high’ and the consequences for those cars in our tests.

 New cars must meet the current emission regulation in official tests, otherwise they cannot be sold.